 History of International Law

 This Research Guide is intended as a starting point for research in the field of the History of International Law.
 It provides the basic materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library’s classification index code 31.
-History of International Laws and subject heading (keyword) History of International Law are instrumental for searching through the Catalogue.
+The Library's systematic classification → History of international law and subject heading (keyword) History of International Law are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 - Fassbender, B. and A. Peters (eds.), The Oxford Handbook of the History of International Law, Oxford, Oxford University Press, 2012.